-To compete for Cresson Travelling Scholarships students must be registered for four terms in the Academy's Schools.
-In estimating this period, time spent at work at the Summer School will be counted, but no student will be eligible to compete who is not registered in the Philadelphia School for both terms of the competition year.
+The conditions governing competition for Cresson Travelling Scholarships require students to be registered for four terms in the Academy's Schools.
+In estimating this period of sixteen months necessary to qualify competitors, time spent at work at the Summer School will be counted, but no student will be eligible to compete who is not registered in the Philadelphia School for both terms of his competition year.